 One of the country's highest concentration of immigrants live in New York City, with Latin American immigrants forming the largest subgroup of that population.
 VIP operates offices out of Manhattan, Queens and Bronx counties.
-Latina/o/x women and girls in New York City have lower earnings and suffer longer periods of unemployment.
+Latinx women and girls in New York City have lower earnings and suffer longer periods of unemployment.
 VIP's client demographics continue to reflect a growing demand for language access and culturally relevant services to immigrant populations, inclusive of addressing economic justice issues that pose a threat to its families' ability to live free of violence.
 VIP operates a live, 24/7 hotline, which provides full language access to thousands of callers a year.
 Callers gain immediate access to crisis counseling, safety assessments and connection to ongoing services and shelter placement.
-Additionally, VIP maintains a Bilingual Hotline in an effort to ease the process for consultation and public assistance.